michaelrobil/Note-Taker-express/README.md

 # Note-Taker-express
- This application use an express backend and save and retrieve note data from a JSON file.

 ## About
 This web application is intended as a tool for users who want to write, save, and delete notes.